Visiting Vietnam? Here Are The 10 Essential Things You Need to Know!

 Visa-Free Entry: Nationals of the following countries: Brunei, Myanmar, Belarus, Denmark, Finland, France, Germany, Italy, Japan, Norway, Russia, South Korea, Spain, Sweden, the UK, the Philippines, Cambodia, Indonesia, Kyrgyzstan, Laos, Malaysia, Singapore, Thailand, Chile and Panama, can enter Vietnam without a visa for stays typically ranging between 14 to 45 days.
 To know the exact stay period you are allowed, refer to our Vietnam visa waiver countries blog.

-E-Visa: Travellers from all other nationalities and territories can apply for an e-visa, which allows stays of up to 30 to 90 days.
+E-Visa: Travellers from all other nationalities and territories can apply for a Vietnam e-visa, which allows stays of up to 30 to 90 days.
 You can easily apply for a Vietnam e-visa on the government website or Atlys before your trip.

 Making a last-minute travel plan to Vietnam?
 Get your express Vietnam e-visa through Atlys today!